-The interdisciplinary minor in film and media studies will encourage students to become media literate and to advance their own awareness of media's effect on their perceptions of critical social issues.
-Courses in the minor address the growing need for knowledge of film form, film and television history, world cinema, and/or practice in graphic computer arts.
+The interdisciplinary minor in film/media studies will encourage students to become media literate and will foster creative engagement with the world.
+It will accomplish this goal by advancing awareness of media’s effect on perceptions of critical social issues and by fostering both creative and practical skills of production and management.
+Courses in the minor address film form and aesthetics, the history and politics of cinema and television, the business of film and media, multimedia production, and graphic computer arts.

 Spring 2014 Courses